LANARS

 Anchor and AnchorPreference

-As you can see from a preview above, we're going to highlight exact button.
-We could switch on and off a background for a selected button, but that's neither interesting nor challenging and would lead to a simple fade in/out animation.
+As you can see from a preview above, we're going to highlight the exact button.
+We could switch on and off a background for a selected button, but that's neither interesting nor challenging and would lead to a simple fade-in/out animation.

-In plain UIKit, we could read frame for each subview and then move a single background view to an appropriate position, but what about SwiftUI?
-Its declarative nature doesn't even let us read this data directly, however there are few tools that addresses this:
+In plain UIKit, we could read the frame for each subview and then move a single background view to an appropriate position, but what about SwiftUI?
+Its declarative nature doesn't even let us read this data directly, however, there are a few tools that address this:

-• GeometryReader — a special view that gives you access to a GeometryProxy — a proxy to a different geometry characteristics such as frame, size and an Anchor
+• GeometryReader — a special view that gives you access to a GeometryProxy — a proxy to a different geometry characteristic such as frame, size, and an Anchor

 • matchedGeometryEffect - a modifier that lets you synchronize geometry across a group of views.
 We recommend this series from swiftui-lab.com of articles to get a better understanding of what and how.

-• anchorPreferences — a modifier that lets you save geometry characteristic from a given view's coordinate space to preferences and then convert to your coordinate space via GeometryReader.
+• anchorPreferences — a modifier that lets you save geometry characteristics from a given view's coordinate space to preferences and then convert them to your coordinate space via GeometryReader.

-Sure, this is not an exhaustive list of available modifiers, views and effects, yet more that enough for our task.
+Sure, this is not an exhaustive list of available modifiers, views, and effects, yet more than enough for our task.

 We'll start from the first and the last options in conjunction.
 Here is a breakdown of what can be done for a dynamic selection that would highlight the whole button: